 Quora is an online platform that enables users to ask as well as answer questions about thousands of topics.

-Quora makes money via text and image advertising as well as from monthly or yearly subscription fees.
+Quora makes money via text, image, and video advertising as well as from monthly or yearly subscription fees.
+The business model of Quora is thus reliant on advertising.

 Founded in 2009, Quora has grown to become the world’s leading QA platform.
 The company has raised $226 million since its inception.